Wilcox rebellions

-The Wilcox Rebellions were an armed rebellion in 1888, a revolt in 1889, and a counter-revolution in 1895, led by Robert William Wilcox against the promulgation of the Bayonet Constitution in 1888 and 1889, and against the overthrow of the monarchy in 1895.
+The Wilcox rebellions were an armed rebellion in 1888, a revolt in 1889, and a counter-revolution in 1895, led by Robert William Wilcox against the promulgation of the Bayonet Constitution in 1888 and 1889, and against the overthrow of the monarchy in 1895.
 He was considered a royalist and dedicated to the monarchy of the Kingdom of Hawaii.
 Wilcox's revolts were part of the Hawaiian Rebellions.

 Wilcox rebellion

-The plot was to overthrow King David Kalākaua, king of Hawaii, and replace him with his sister in a coup d'état.
+The plot was to overthrow King David Kalākaua of Hawaii and replace him with his sister in a coup d'état.

 Background

 In 1887, in response to increased political tension between the legislature and the king, a group of government ministers led by Interior Minister Lorrin A. Thurston with the support of the Honolulu Rifles, forced King David Kalākaua to promulgate the Bayonet Constitution.
 The constitution stripped Asians of their voting rights while at the same time limited suffrage to wealthy Native Hawaiians, Americans and other Europeans.
 The king's own powers were limited substantially.
 Hostilities grew over the new constitution that limited mostly non-white commoners' rights and power.
-Kalākaua's sister, Princess Liliuokalani and wife, Queen Kapiolani returned from Queen Victoria's Golden Jubilee immediately after news reached them in Great Britain.
+Kalākaua's sister, Princess Liliʻuokalani and wife, Queen Kapiʻolani returned from Queen Victoria's Golden Jubilee immediately after news reached them in Great Britain.

 Plot and outcome

 In April 1887, Princess Liliʻuokalani attended the Golden Jubilee of Queen Victoria as part of Kalākaua's delegation.
 Soon after the Jubilee celebrations, the delegation learned of the Bayonet Constitution that Kalākaua had been forced to sign under the threat of death.
 A planned tour of Europe was cancelled and the group returned to Hawaii.

-Liliʻuokalani felt that her brother, Kalākaua, was not competent to be King.
+Liliʻuokalani felt that her brother, Kalākaua, was not competent to be king.
 In October 1887 and about the same time as Liliʻuokalani, Kalākaua's distant cousin, a native Hawaiian officer and veteran of the Italian military, Robert William Wilcox returned to Hawaii.
 Wilcox had returned when the funding for his study program stopped after the new constitution was signed.
-Wilcox, Charles B. Wilson, Princess Liliuokalani, and Sam Nowlein plotted to overthrow King Kalākaua to replace him with his sister, Liliʻuokalani.
+Wilcox, Charles B. Wilson, Princess Liliʻuokalani, and Sam Nowlein plotted to overthrow King Kalākaua to replace him with his sister, Liliʻuokalani.
 They had 300 Hawaiian conspirators hidden in Iolani Barracks and an alliance with the Royal Guard, but the plot was accidentally discovered in January 1888, less than 48 hours before the revolt would have been initiated.
 No one was prosecuted but Wilcox was exiled.
 So on February 11, 1888, Wilcox left Hawaii for San Francisco, intending to return to Italy with his wife.

 A second plot

-Princess Liliuokalani was offered the throne several times by the Missionary Party who had forced the Bayonet Constitution on her brother, but she believed she would become a powerless figurehead like her brother and rejected the offers outright.
+Princess Liliʻuokalani was offered the throne several times by the Missionary Party who had forced the Bayonet Constitution on her brother, but she believed she would become a powerless figurehead like her brother and rejected the offers outright.